-- 3.8.8 Route the long, unattached wiring harness lead up the left hand side of the handle and connect the two leads, in any order, to the operator presence control switch terminals on the inside of the control console.
-Fasten the lead to the handle with two large wire ties, from bolt bag, one at the upper end of the handle next to the console and one at the very lower end of the handle where it attaches to the fuel tank support. - 3.9 If the unit is shipped without the muffler attached, install with hardware provided.
-For 15 & 17HP Kawasaki units the muffler is installed onto the engine exhaust manifold but rotated rearward to fit the crate.
+- 3.15 Route the long, unattached wiring harness lead up the left hand side of the handle and connect the flag terminals, in any order, to the operator presence control switch terminals on the inside of the control console.
+On 15 HP Kawasaki units connect the connector on the end of the other lead to the key switch.
+Fasten the lead to the handle with two small wire ties, from bolt bag, one at the upper end of the handle next to the console and one at the very lower end of the handle where it attaches to the fuel tank support.
+On ECS models fasten leads to the small hole in the channel under the console. - 3.16 If the unit is shipped without the muffler attached, install with hardware provided.
+For 15 HP Kawasaki units the muffler is installed onto the engine exhaust manifold but rotated rearward to fit the crate.
 Loosen the clamp, rotate the muffler ahead and secure the bracket on the muffler to the bracket on the engine with the hardware provided.
-Tighten the clamp. - 3.10 Service Engine: Follow the recommendations in the Engine Operators Manual. - 3.11 Grease unit.
+Tighten the clamp.

+- 3.17 Service Engine: Follow the recommendations in the Engine Operators Manual. - 3.18 Grease unit.